Ecwid/ecwid-api-docs/includes/_orders.md

 **storeId** |  number | Ecwid store ID
 **token** |  string | oAuth token

+Create a new order in an Ecwid store.
+This can be useful for storefronts with a custom checkout process or manually creating orders for sales made earlier.

 <aside class="note">
-    When making a request with [public access token](#access-tokens), there are a few differences applied:
+    When making a request with <a href='#access-tokens'>public access token</a>, there are a few differences applied:
     <ul><li>The <strong>paymentStatus</strong> can only be "AWAITING_PAYMENT" or "INCOMPLETE".
 Any other value is ignored.</li>
         <li>The <strong>fulfillmentStatus</strong> can only be "AWAITING_PROCESSING".
 Any other value is ignored.</li>
         <li><strong>privateAdminNotes</strong> field is always ignored.</li></ul>